 All important aspects concerning environmental protection that may be required for the terminal project are discussed during a scoping meeting with public authorities and other relevant organisations/public agencies so that they can be referred back to at a later stage when conducting the environmental impact assessment.
 The process does not involve weighing up future decisions or carrying out a political assessment of a project but is purely technical and legal review aimed at identifying possible ramifications.

-German LNG Terminal intends to submit its formal application for planning permission in Q2, 2021.
+German LNG Terminal submitted its formal application for planning approval on 30 June 2021.
 Important steps in the approval process include the involvement of public interest groups/public agencies (Träger öffentlicher Belange) and the general public.
 For this purpose, the approval documents will be publicly displayed.
 The display period is eight weeks.
 Any objections may be raised during this period and up to two weeks thereafter.
 Public interest groups/public agencies can also submit their opinions.

 Any objections will be discussed at a public hearing in the presence of the approving authorities, the project developer, the authorities concerned, the party affected and any other parties who may have submitted written objections.